sunfounder/pico-2w-kit/docs/source/pyproject/py_motor.rst

-In this lesson, we'll learn how to control a **DC motor** (like a small fan) using the Raspberry Pi Pico 2w and an **TA6586 motor driver**.
+In this lesson, we'll learn how to control a **DC motor** (like a small fan) using the Raspberry Pi Pico 2 W and an **TA6586 motor driver**.
 The TA6586 allows us to control the direction of the motor rotation—both clockwise and counterclockwise.
 Since the DC motor requires a relatively large current, for safety reasons, here we use a power module to supply power to the motor.